-The Arkansas Water Resources Center funded eight projects selected through external peer review by the Technical Advisory Committee in 2014, including:
+The Arkansas Water Resources Center funded nine projects selected through external peer review by the Technical Advisory Committee in 2015, including:

 The funded research addresses our congressional authorized mission, as well as promotes the national mission and objectives of the U.S. Geological Survey focused on providing water quality and quantity information, understanding water availability, addressing the influence of climate on water resources, and responding to water-related emerging needs.